shmh40/detectreeRGB/bayesian_opt/README.md

-# Directory containing script to carry out Bayesian optimisation on the parameters used in ITCfast
+# Bayesian Optimisation

+This directory contains a notebook which runs Bayesian optimisation on the parameter of ITCfast, and another notebook which then runs the model of ITCfast with the optimised parameters.